fred-corp/Ecosystem_PO3L_ECAM/README.md

 ## Preambule

-This project was created as part of a 3rd year industrial engineering programming course at ECAM BRussels ENgineering school.
+This project was created as part of a 3rd year industrial engineering programming course at ECAM Brussels Engineering school.
 The project requirements can be found on [this website](https://quentin.lurkin.xyz/courses/poo/projet2021/index.html) (in french).

-As we could choose the language the project was written in, we chose Python as we're familiar with it, and it's fast to write working code and deploy it on a Linux server that runs in a basement somewhere.
+As we could choose the language the project was written in, we chose Python as we're familiar with it, and it's fast to write working code and deploy it on a Linux server.
 In order to make everything faster, javascript or C++ could be used for the backend, but we didn't have the time to play around with that.

 A PyGame fork of the project exists in the [pygame branch](https://github.com/fred-corp/Ecosystem_PO3L_ECAM/tree/pygame) of this repo, feel free to give it a try !